Country of origin: Canada

 When he was 18, Fox moved to Los Angeles and soon landed the role of a lifetime: the NBC sitcom Family Ties.
 He went on to have major roles in movies like Doc Hollywood, The American President and the three Back to the Future films.
 Almost a decade after Family Ties had ended its successful run, Fox returned to series television with Spin City.

 Based in New York City, the Foundation has a tremendous national presence.
-The Foundation’s portfolio $800 million in funding for research, drug trials and other disease-modifying therapies for Parkinson’s and dyskinesia.
+The Foundation has a portfolio of $800 million in funding for research, drug trials and other disease-modifying therapies for Parkinson’s and dyskinesia.
+In 2021, the Foundation began advancing a vaccine for Parkinson’s through clinical trials.
 Resources for understanding Parkinson’s can be found here on the Foundation’s website.